Older Adult Suicide Awareness & Prevention Working Group

 The play was written, directed, produced, and performed by seniors for seniors.
 It reflects the losses and challenges seniors may face and their spirit of resilience, strength, and most of all, hope.

 A publication called MindWise is also part of ElderTALK.
-It is designed for the unique needs of older adults.
-Copies are distributed through social services agencies across Wellington-Dufferin.
+It gives seniors a place to find laughter, learning, inspiration and suicide prevention resources to remind them why their lives matter Copies are distributed through social services agencies across Wellington-Dufferin.
 Paper copies are also available.